 Vis is a small and remote island, perfect for calm and relaxing holidays in incredibly preserved nature.
 For almost 50 years this island was a military base and off-limits, so unsurprisingly it’s far less developed with no grand resorts or large towns.

 And that’s exactly what makes it an idyllic place for a summer getaway!
-Vis’ unspoiled nature and tranquil environment is only slightly disturbed during the last day of Ultra Europe, which in 2017 is once again making its way to Fort George (utvrda Sv.
+Vis’ unspoiled nature and tranquil environment is only slightly disturbed during the last day of Ultra Europe, which is once again making its way to Fort George (utvrda Sv.
 Juraj in Croatian).

 Tips & tricks for first time visitors